A Tough Winter

 A Tough Winter is a 1930 Our Gang short comedy film directed by Robert F. McGowan.
-It was the 99th (11th talking) Our Gang short that was released.
+It was the 99th Our Gang short to be released.

 Plot

-More a vehicle for black comedian Stepin Fetchit, the gang go to Wheezer's and Mary Ann's house to have a taffy pull.
-But they get the ingredients mixed up and make a huge mess.
+More a vehicle for black comedian Stepin Fetchit.
+The gang goes to Wheezer and Mary Ann's house to have a taffy pull, but they get the ingredients mixed up and make a huge mess.
 They attempt to clean up and ask Stepin to help, but he crosses wires, plumbing and gas lines.
 As a result, light bulbs pop, water sprays from gas heaters, a phone acts as a vacuum cleaner and music plays from the icebox.

-Fetchit was actually signed to a one year contract with Hal Roach Studios to appear with the gang in 9 episodes from the 1930-31 season.
-He was originally written into the scripts for several episodes, including Pups Is Pups, Helping Grandma, and Little Daddy.
-However, his contract was canceled for unknown reasons and the Our Gang Series continued without him.